JereMedr/java-guide/topics/src/SOLID/LiskovSubstitution/liskov.md

 # Liskov Substitution Principle (LSP)
 LSP states that objects of a superclass should be replaceable with objects of a subclass without affecting the correctness of the program.
 This principle ensures that a subclass can stand in for its superclass and behave in the same way without introducing errors.

+In other words, if class S is a subtype of class T, then objects of type T in a program may be replaced with objects of type S without altering any of the desirable properties of that program (correctness, task performed, etc.).

+To adhere to the Liskov Substitution Principle, a subclass should:

+- Honor the contracts of its base class.
+- Not strengthen preconditions.
+- Not weaken postconditions.
+- Maintain the invariants of the base class.

 ## Key Concepts of LSP

 ### Substitutability: